precice/precice.github.io/pages/community/community-support-precice.md

 ### 3. (Sub-) contracting

 Contracting is another option to benefit from the expertise of the preCICE developers.
-As an academic user, this would typically be as a sub-contractor for a specific work package or task in your research project, e.g. active support in the development of a new adapter.
+This option is the right choice if you require a new feature in preCICE itself or any of the official adapters.
+Development of an adapter for your code, on the other hand, is typically not well-suited for sub-contracting as this task requires expertise in your code, not in preCICE.

 Please note that we can only offer a very limited amount of contracting and we strongly advise you to include preCICE as a project partner, or acquire a support license instead.